ssfsx17/ffpnp/pandoc-markdown/1000-npc-templates.md

 - Moves by flying
 - Always has [Float][Status: Float]
-- Takes double After-Armor Damage from Ranged Arc weapons, and from Lightning element
+- Incoming Potency for Ranged Arc Weapon damage is increased by 100
+- Incoming Potency for Lightning-aspected damage is increased by 100

 **Bomb**

 - Always has [Float][Status: Float]
-- Takes double After-Armor Damage from Ice element
+- Incoming Potency for Ice-aspected damage is increased by 100
 - In the event of an unwinnable battle, self-destructs for Level * Level * 8 fire damage

 **Dragon**